 Step 2.
 Further, install it on your computer or notebook and then launch it.

 Step 4.
-Now, select the USB drive or SD card which is connected to your computer.
+Now, select the USB drive or SD card connected to your computer.

 When you complete the above steps, write-protection or read-only will be immediately disabled on the selected USB drive or SD card.